zio/zio-metrics-connectors/docs/metrics/datadog-client.md

 However, whenever the desired quantiles need to change, the config must be adjusted and the agent restarted.

-Therefore, the ZMX client maps the more complex metrics to a set of related gauges.
+Therefore, the ZIO Metrics Datadog client maps the more complex metrics to a set of related gauges.
 This allows us to achieve the same visualization without the need to adjust any of the agents config files.

 ### Counter